RemXYZ/Asa/README.md

 # Asa
     Java Script Library
     Version: 0.4.8
-    Experemental version !
+    Experimental version !
-    Methods are added to the prototype of the object, so the library may not be stable in the future
+    Methods are added to the prototype of the element, so the library may not be stable in the future